 The Grab development team initially used Redis as its aggregation store, only to find that it couldn’t handle the load.
 “We started to notice lots of CPU spikes,” explained Aravind Srinivasan, Software Engineer at Grab.
 “So we kept scaling it vertically, kept adding more processing power, but eventually we said it’s time to look at another technology and that’s when we started looking at ScyllaDB’s high performance NoSQL.”

-“Running the same workload on other solutions would have cost us more than three times as much as Scylla.”
+“Running the same workload on other solutions would have cost us more than three times as much as ScyllaDB.”

 – Aravind Srinivasan, Software Engineer, Grab

 “For fault-tolerance, we had a 5-node cluster and we’d bring down a node at the same time we were adding another node and doing other things to the cluster to see how it behaves.
 ScyllaDB’s high performance NoSQL was able to handle everything we threw at it.
 On the operational side, we tested adding a new node to an existing cluster and that was good as well.”

 Growing Use of ScyllaDB at Grab

 ScyllaDB came out on top of extensive high performance NoSQL tests and is now in production at Grab.
 “Our ScyllaDB database is working really well as an aggregation metadata store,” says an enthusiastic Srinivasan.
 “It’s handling our peak load of 40K operations per second.
 It’s write-heavy right now but the latency numbers on both reads and writes are very, very impressive.”